Above, a cropped scan of the cover page from an undated VEB Typoart Dresden brochure.

 Before desktop publishing in the 1980s, designers were dependent on the number and variety of fonts stocked either by individual printing establishments or by photo-typesetting bureaus.
 They often had a limited palette of typefaces to choose from.
 On average, there would have been even less product diversity in the Eastern Block than in many North American or Western European countries; the number of font suppliers (type foundries) was also smaller in the GDR than the BRD.

 Typoart emerged from the nationalization and merger of the two most-significant type foundries operating in the Soviet occupation zone after the Second World War: J.G.
 Schelter & Giesecke in Leipzig and Schriftguß AG vormals Brüder Butter in Dresden.
 From 1961 until 1990, it was the only internal supplier of foundry type, line-casting matrices, and photo-type in the GDR.
-Typoart’s product catalogue retained some of the foundry types developed at their predecessor-companies, before the Second World War and their later expropriation.
-Typoart exported type to printers across Eastern Europe and the USSR, as well as to the BRD.
-In the 1980s, Typoart produced several typefaces in digital format.
-URW in Hamburg digitized five font families under license; these were Typoart’s Garamond, Hogarth-Script, Magna, Maxima, Stentor, and Timeless.
-Licenses for those digital fonts could be purchased by customers in the West, too.
+Typoart’s product catalogue retained some of the foundry types developed at their predecessor companies, before the Second World War and their later expropriation.
+Typoart exported type to printers across Eastern Europe and the USSR, as well as the BRD.
+Beginning in the 1970s, Typoart started working with digital tools, just as typefoundries in West Germany were doing.
+With the help of the Ikarus from URW in Hamburg, Typoart produced several typefaces in digital format.
+URW also digitized five Typoart font families under license.
+They published Typoart’s Garamond, Hogarth-Script, Magna, Maxima, Stentor, and Timeless in 1985, allowing customers in the West to use designs in digital formats, too.
 A few years later, the GDR’s collapse led to the gradual disappearance of most Typoart products from the graphic design landscape.

 To develop their typefaces, Typoart collaborated with designers from several professional categories.
 These included both internal staff and external freelance designers, as well as students and faculty members at the Hochschule für Grafik und Buchkunst Leipzig.
 New typefaces produced by Typoart during the 1950s can best be described as traditional, or even historicist; three examples include Erler-Versalien, Liberta, and Typoart Garamond.
 Herbert Thannhaeuser, Typoart’s first artistic director, died in 1963; he was succeeded by Albert Kapr.
 One of the GDR’s most-prominent book designers, calligraphers, and typographic authors, Kapr had been a professor at the HGB since 1951.
 He fulfilled each of these professional roles for decades.
 Several HGB students designed typefaces under his tutelage.
 At Typoart, he instituted a new programme of typeface development, based on the following four methods: